iron/iron/README.md

 ## Examples

-Here’s an as of yet hypothetical\* setup for an api with two different
+Here’s a setup for an api with two different versions:
-versions:

 ```rust
 extern crate iron;